lexcia98/rge/README.md

 Download the latest ENB Series from [here](http://enbdev.com/download_mod_tesskyrimse.htm) and copy `d3d11.dll` and `d3dcompiler_46e.dll` to your game folder.

 Copy the all of the files from the `MO2/Game Folder Files` directory into your game folder.

+### Starting the game

+To start the game after installing the list go to the folder you have installed the list to and launch ModOrganizer.exe.
+Select "The Game (AKA SKSE)" from the drop down menu next to the run button and click the run button.

 # Updating